openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Vertically align this ofRectangle to a target y-position.
+Vertically align a rectangle using a position and anchor edge.

-Aligns the vertical position of the ofRectangle to the given x-position using an ofAlignVert constant.

-If a constant is not passed in, this will align the center of the rectangle.
+Aligns the vertical position of the ofRectangle to the given y- position using an ofAlignVert constant as anchor.
+If a constant is not passed in this will align the center of the rectangle.

-__ofAlignVert Constants:__

-- `OF_ALIGN_VERT_IGNORE` : Does not perform any vertical alignment.
-- `OF_ALIGN_VERT_TOP`    : Uses the upper edge of the rectangle to vertically anchor the alignment.
-- `OF_ALIGN_VERT_BOTTOM` : Uses the bottom edge of the rectangle to vertically anchor the alignment.
-- `OF_ALIGN_VERT_CENTER` : Uses the center of the rectangle to vertically anchor the alignment.

-For a working example of how to use ofAlignVert, see the *graphics/rectangleAlignmentAndScaling/* example within the examples directory

 Parameters: